-As you might imagine, glass cases are readily preserved in the fossil record compared to organisms soft parts.
+As you might imagine, glass cases are readily preserved in the fossil record compared to an organisms made solely of soft parts.
 Vast quantities of glass shells of dead diatoms are found on the bottoms of the oceans and lakes of the Earth today.
-Deposits of diatoms, sometimes hundreds of feet thick, are found in the geological column.
-Thick layers of nearly 100% diatoms are called diatomaceous earth, which is mined for a variety of commercial uses.
+Deposits of diatoms, sometimes hundreds of feet thick, are found in the geological column.(1) These thick layers of nearly 100% diatoms are called diatomaceous earth, which is mined for a variety of commercial uses.

-Glass houses are a late comer to the microorganism bag of tricks
+Glass-house-diatoms are a late comer to the microorganism bag of tricks

-The lack of diatoms in any portion of the geological column lower than the Jurassic strongly suggests that glass-house diatoms did not exist prior to the Jurassic age.
-Non-glass producing species probably lived in the Triassic but they, not surprisingly, were not preserved.
-Yet as soon as any species obtained the ability to produce a glass exterior wall, those walls should have been readily preserved in the fossil record.
-The glass-producing novelty was a hit and soon diatoms filled the oceans and fresh water systems.
+The lack of diatoms in any portion of the geological column below the Jurassic is most easily understood as evidence that glass-house diatoms did not exist prior to the Jurassic age.(2) Non-glass producing species probably lived in the Triassic but their soft bodies, not surprisingly, were not preserved.
+Yet as soon as a species of diatom obtained the ability to produce a glass exterior wall, those walls would have been readily preserved in the fossil record.
+The glass-producing novelty was apparently a huge success and soon new diatom species filled the oceans and fresh water systems.
 While dinosaurs were unable to maintain their dominant status over the land the diatoms not only outlived the dinosaurs but have become one of the most common organisms on Earth.

 Prior to the Jurassic, there were hundreds of thousands of species of single-celled organisms that produced other types of external cells walls.
 For example, the coccoliths produce a calcium carbonate shell, which are well-preserved in the fossil record.
 These still exist today.
 So we know that glass-walled organisms could have been preserved during this time had they existed.
 However, we have no evidence that they did exist at this time.

 Since diatoms today are so abundant, and since they are such an important member of the food chain, the lack of diatoms in the past allows us to infer that other organisms must have once played a much more dominant role in the food chain.
 In fact, there was a much greater abundance of other organisms such as foraminiferans and coccoliths and others.

 Diatoms: Another Failed Test of Flood Geology for Young Earth Creationists

-While this scenario is fanciful and unsupported by experimental or even simulation data, it has a certain appeal to the evangelical audience that simply wants to know what happened to the dinosaurs.
-But ask about other organisms, especially small organisms, and the flood-geology hypothesis is confronted with grave inconsistencies.
+While this scenario is fanciful and unsupported by experimental or simulation data, it has a certain appeal to the evangelical audience that simply wants to know what happened to the dinosaurs.
+But ask serious questions about other organisms, especially small organisms, and the flood-geology hypothesis is confronted with grave inconsistencies.
 For example, what about the diatoms?

 “Diatoms are said by evolutionists to have originated 180 million years ago, yet their fossils reveal the same intricate designs as living examples.
 In truth, they first appeared during Creation Week just thousands of years ago, and they have not improved over time.
 Instead, diatoms display master craftsmanship with unlimited potential”

-Featured image from: http://sarahjanemaki.com/wp-content/uploads/2012/11/800px-Diatom-529×270.jpg
+– Featured image from: http://sarahjanemaki.com/wp-content/uploads/2012/11/800px-Diatom-529×270.jpg